gewarren/docs/docs/fsharp/whats-new/fsharp-46.md

 ## ValueOption functions

 The ValueOption type added in F# 4.5 now has "module-bound function parity" with the Option type.
-Some of the more commonly-used examples are as follows:
+Some of the more commonly used examples are as follows:

 ```fsharp
 // Multiply a value option by 2 if it has  value